Blqtent/jackc/README.md

 With the `-hack` option the public domain jack compiler is disabling these differences.

 Differences from the official first edition of Hack Java VMEmulator are :

 The `\` in strings literal does  not escape `\` and `"`.
-The VMEmulator does.
+The official JackCompiler does.

 The `while` and `if` conditions are coherent.
-In the VMEmulator  the `while` [condition is true if it is equal to -1][10], but the `if` condition is true if it is not equal to 0.
+In the official JackCompiler the `while` [condition is true if it is equal to -1][10], but the `if` condition is true if it is not equal to 0.
 The public domain jack compiler treats both conditions like the `if`.

 The static and local variables are not initialized to 0 at start up.
-The VMEmulator does.
+The VMEmulator seems to do it.

 ## 2. Hello world